Flurb/CoMPAS_Microservice_Quarkus/README.md

 ## Application is depending on a running BaseX instance

-Check [basexhttp on DockerHub](https://hub.docker.com/r/basex/basexhttp/) for a running BaseX docker container.
+Check the [basexhttp on DockerHub](https://hub.docker.com/r/basex/basexhttp/) for a running BaseX docker container.

 ## Running the application in dev mode